nothingnothings/NodeShopRestAPI/README.md

 - Usage of GitHub Actions and GitHub Pages with the `create-react-app` utility for a seamless workflow (transition from development stage to production/deployment stage).
 Upon the git push command, GitHub Actions transfers the contents of the master branch into the gh-pages branch, which then deploys the app at https://nothingnothings.github.io/NodeShopRestAPI/.
 - Working "Shopping Cart" feature (with interactive "number of items" icon), implemented with `react-redux`
 - Form validation logic, powered by ReactJS's state management, in the "Get Started" page
-- Page redirection, made possible by the usage of React-Router-DOM
+- Page redirection, made possible by the usage of React Router
 - Usage of Axios for communication with the Node.js (Express.js) backend, for the storage and management of "User", "Product", "Order" and "Cart" objects; also for the authentication logic (login/signup) implemented on the app
 - Dummy representation of the possible integration of shop apps with Stripe, with the `react-stripe-checkout` package and corresponding serverside logic producing effects on the frontend (page redirection and visual update of "orders" page)
 -